askainet/grafanacon2026-alloy-in-action/README.md

 make stop
 ```
 Additional verification steps for setup:

 Open http://localhost:3000.
-You should see Grafana page.
+You should see the Grafana page.
 <img width="1165" height="597" alt="image" src="https://github.com/user-attachments/assets/957de535-29a9-4c31-8dc6-6d1dad4f89f8" />

 Open http://localhost:12347.
 You should see the Alloy UI.